-The first step is that you have to contact your supervisor and have the traineeship approved.
+The first step is that you have to contact your degree project course director or programme director and have the traineeship approved.
 It is not the international coordinator that decides if you are eligible.

 Applications for Erasmus+ traineeship should be handed in as soon as possible, minimum one month before the traineeship period begins.
 Please note that there is a limited number of scholarships available, decided on a first come, first served basis.

 The application form states the annexes to be attached to the application.
 Send the completed application to the address below.
 A decision is notified within a period of approximately one month.
 The following documents should be attached to your application:

 - A complete filled in and signed "Learning Agreement for for Erasmus+ Traineeship", where the organisation/company confirms that you have been accepted for the traineeship.
 Your Learning Agreement must be signed by you, an academic representative from your study programme at KI (course director for the degree project course if it regards a degree project, or the programme director if it regards a traineeship outside your ordinary studies at KI) and the contact person at the receiving organisation.